rachidmaalme/ensible/README.md

-# ensible
+# CCNP
- This is ansible repo
+ This is CCNP cases' practice